SecureWorld conferences blend world-class keynotes, breakout sessions, small group discussions, and opportunities to earn CPE credits.

 Also, look for “Cyber Connect” discussions on select topics and join the conversation.

-8:00 amAdvisory Council Roundtable Breakfast (VIP / Invite only)Registration Level:
+8:00 amAdvisory Council Roundtable Breakfast (VIP / Invite only)Who's Really Making the Decision?
+AI and Decision IntegrityRegistration Level:

 VIP / Exclusive